From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: A simple Cauchy model with frequency-dependent density and its enriched frequency-independent counterpart

 where $b$ and $c$ are dimensionless coefficients, and $a$ has the dimension of s$^{-2}$.
-Note that $\displaystyle\lim_{\omega \to 0}\widetilde{\rho}(\omega)=\rho$, which means that the density approaches the classical value in the long-wave limit.
-Expressions of this type can be often found in the literature when considering ``unit cells'' like those in Fig.~\ref{fig:2} \cite{milton2012metamaterial,huang2009negative,shen2018analysis}.
-The procedure to derive the dispersion curves for the frequency-dependent model is formally the same as the one presented in Section \ref{sec:introCauchy} \coran{and is summarized in Appendix \ref{disp_analysis_app} for this particular case}.
+Note that $\displaystyle\lim_{\omega \to 0}\widetilde{\rho}(\omega)=\rho$, which means that the density approaches the classical value in the long-wave limit. \angcor{It must be underlined that the choice of the function $\widetilde \rho(\omega)$ in eq.(\ref{eq:poly_rho_freq_depe_negative}) cannot be completely arbitrary and that expressions of this type can be often found in the literature when considering ``unit cells'' like those in Fig.~\ref{fig:2} \cite{milton2012metamaterial,huang2009negative,shen2018analysis}.} The procedure to derive the dispersion curves for the frequency-dependent model is formally the same as the one presented in Section \ref{sec:introCauchy} and is summarized in Appendix \ref{disp_analysis_app} for this particular case.
 The assumed dependence of the inertia $\rho$ on the frequency $\omega$ implies that the determinant of the associated acoustic tensor will now be a rational fraction with respect to $\omega$.
 When solved in terms of $k$, the dispersion relations for the frequency-dependent density model (for an isotropic medium) read

 where $ k_{\rm p}$ and $k_{\rm s}$ represent the wavenumber for pressure and shear waves, respectively.
 A solution in terms of $\omega(k)$ could also be explicitly computed but has a more complex expression and will not be shown here, while a plot of these relations is reported in Fig.~\ref{fig:disp_curves_freq_depe_negative_Cau}.